typesense/typesense-website/docs-site/content/guide/next-search-bar.md

       }'
 ```

-- Now that we have our collection ready, we are ready to load the sample dataset.
-Use these commands to download and load the sample dataset.
+- Now that the collection is set up, we can load the sample dataset.

 1. Download the sample dataset